eswan18/gradual-typing-prez/premark_slides/dynamic-typing.md

   - Debatable if it's still faster as codebases get larger

-- Avoids a whole class of complexity -- things like unions, generics, bounds, protocols
+- Avoids a whole class of complexity for users -- things like unions, generics, bounds, protocols

   - Simpler for new developers, especially those coming from other fields